In order to gain a competitive edge, manufacturing giants need to find the next best thing to

 3D CT & Additive Manufacturing

-Many emerging businesses in the aerospace industry are likely to adopt AD as their primary tool for engineering design, which in turn calls for the need to employ NDT via 3D CT.
+Many emerging businesses in the aerospace industry are likely to adopt Additive as their primary tool for engineering design, which in turn calls for the need to employ NDT via 3D CT.
 This is crucial for startups as it addresses concerns in regards to cost, labour and manufacturing accuracy.

-Leaders in aerospace such as SpaceX, Blue Origin and Virgin Orbits all benefit from AD, as they are designers of large-scale machine parts which leverage 3D CT in post-production processes.
+Leaders in aerospace such as SpaceX, Blue Origin and Virgin Orbits all benefit from Additive, as they are designers of large-scale machine parts which leverage 3D CT in post-production processes.
 When a 3D part is printed and you consider its internal complexities, it is clear why many scanning methodologies such as optical measurement tools fail, as they only inspect the surface.
 At this time, 3D CT is the only solution that makes sense when handling 3D printed objects.

 - Check powder grain size, distribution, porosity, particle contamination.